yakworks/gorm-tools/docs/mapql.md

 }
 ```

-This would produce in a round about way with criteria bbuilders a where clause like this
+This would produce in a round about way with criteria builders a where clause like this

 ```sql
   .. name like "Kira%" AND gender="F" AND placeOfBirth like "bajor%" AND hologram = true